JackMurdochMoore/power-law/time-series/README.md

+# Introduction

-This folder contains the empirical data used in this repository.
+This folder contains the empirical data used in [this repository](https://github.com/JackMurdochMoore/power-law).